Exploring the MBTI and Myers Briggs Personality Types and applications | Personality Pathways

 ENFPs cup of tea is his extraverted Intuition; his blind spot is his extraverted Sensing.
 Asking an ENFP to accurately attend to many details in the external world is futile.
 It is saying put aside the most valuable part of you - your Extraverted Intuition - so you can operate on your least experienced and least conscious part of yourself - your extraverted Sensing.

-Breathe out and breathe in at the same time - doesn't work.
+The analogy for this is try to breathe out and breathe in at the same time - doesn't work.
 Gotta do one or the other.

-This rule of thumb would be true of all types.
-Whatever is a person's dominant function used in the preferred attitude (I or E) its opposite mental function is best used in the opposite attitude where it does not conflict with and compete for energy with one's dominant mental function.
-If Fe, then Ti; if Se, then Ni; if Ni, then Se, etc. This is part of the Yin-Yang of personality type - the balancing of opposites into a whole.
+Conversely that mental process that is opposite their dominant is best used in the opposite attitude where it does not conflict with and compete for energy with one's dominant mental function.
+If Fe runs the show, then Ti can help balance it; if Se, then Ni; if Ni, then Se, etc. This is part of the Yin-Yang of personality type - the balancing of opposites into a whole.

 ® MBTI, Myers-Briggs, Meyers Briggs, and Myers-Briggs Type Indicator are registered trademarks or trademarks of the Myers-Briggs Type Indicator Trust in the United States and other countries (aka meyer briggs or myers briggs or briggs myers).